Avnet/Ultra96-PYNQ/README.md

 MACHINE_FEATURES_remove_ultra96-zynqmp = "mipi"
 ```

-For v2 you may want to remove the TI WiFi driver module.
-Search through device drivers, networking, wireless and deselect the Texas Instrument drivers:
+For Ultra96 v2 you may want to remove the TI WiFi driver module.
+To do this:

 ```shell
 petalinux-config -c kernel
 ```

+Locate the following configuration:

+* Device Drivers → Network device support → Wireless LAN → Texas Instrument devices

+Type 'n' to deselect it.
+Save the configuration using the default name and exit.

 ### Step 3: Package BSP